sahanmol/Amazon-clone/README.md

 # Amazon-clone
-I build Amazon clone using HTML and CSS
+I build Amazon clone using HTML ,CSS and javascript